Mathématique: Chapter 78

 Flirting, as a strategy, was profoundly useful.
 He’d learned to do it at some point, and do it well.
 Gloria’s influence, maybe?
 Or a discovery of his own as he’d worked through the world, orienting towards results?

-His repertoire of charm and piano and culinary skill, his opinions on style that ran strong and confident when elicited—all of these things suggested an acquired appreciation of life.
+His repertoire of charm and piano and culinary skill, his opinions on style that ran strong and confident when elicited—all suggested an acquired appreciation of life.
 It didn’t come natively; he’d not spent his weeks in Boston upgrading his wardrobe, securing safe housing, turning it livable.
 He’d thrown himself in the direction of buying a computer.

 “Dave!
 It’s BLUE.
 Just like in Astria Porta!”
 Eli pointed at the gate, as though maybe Rush hadn’t noticed it.
 “Do you even care?”